Travel Guide: Safety in Juarez and El Paso [2023]

 Heading back north, crossing the border from Mexico into Texas, is even easier than heading south – so long as you remembered your passport.

-To cross the border from Mexico into Texas by foot, you will only need to do two things: turn in the bottom half of your FMM visa at the INM office on the Mexican side of the bridge, and pass through the American Immigration office on the other side of the bridge.
+To cross the border from Mexico into Texas by foot, you will only need to do two things.
+First, turn in the bottom half of your FMM visa at the INM office on the Mexican side of the bridge.
+Second, pass through the American Immigration office on the other side of any of the many international bridges between the two cities, like the Bridge of the Americas.

 UBER | BY FOOT | BUS